This Sounds Serious: In the Media

-In 2018, Vulture of New York magazine, recommended that This Sounds Serious be added to the top of summer podcast binge list.
+In 2018, Vulture recommended that This Sounds Serious be added to the top of summer podcast binge list.
 Vulture further described the production team of Kelly & Kelly as "really [having] an ear for parody".
 Sarah Berman of Vice commended the This Sounds Serious crew for "blending [the] absurd and [the] believable in their own strange and Canadian way".
 While Sarah Griffin of The Irish Times praised the authenticity of This Sounds Serious production, citing its convincing archival footage, "earnest" and "committed" performances by cast members, "considered audio design" and its "subtle soundscape".
 Exclaim Magazine further praised This Sounds Serious, stating that "the creators nail every nuance of this genre.
 It got so real, some people honestly thought this ridiculous story was true."

 In 2019, IndieWire reported on This Sounds Serious, as part of Podcast Week—a week dedicated to taking a deeper look at some of the best podcasts of 2019.
 Steve Greene of IndieWire praised This Sounds Serious for getting "about as close to the "real thing" as a scripted series can get", stating that "none of those [podcast-specific parody] shows have tapped into the sounds and rhythms of true crime quite like This Sounds Serious".